 UK soldier killed in Afghanistan

-A UK soldier from the Royal Engineers has been killed in Afghanistan, the Ministry of Defence has said.
+A soldier from 1st Battalion Irish Guards has been killed in Afghanistan, the Ministry of Defence has announced.

 He was shot in an ambush while patrolling in the Nahr-e Saraj district of Helmand Province in the afternoon.